 Application for registration (amalgamated corporation)—for existing Aboriginal and Torres Strait Islander corporations who want to amalgamate into one corporation under the CATSI Act.
 Note that before we can register an amalgamated corporation, the applicant must submit and publish a notice of intention to apply for registration of an amalgamated corporation.
 That's to make sure creditors are aware and have an opportunity to object.

-Application for exemption (general)—you can ask the Registrar for an examption from some rules of the CATSI Act if they don't suit your corporation.
+Application for exemption (general)—you can ask the Registrar for an exemption from some rules of the CATSI Act if they don't suit your corporation.

-- Application for exemption from having a minimum of five members—for small groups who want to register a corporation.
+- Application for exemption from having a minimum of five members—for groups of less than five people, such as sole traders or partners, who want to register a corporation.

 You can return your form and attachments either by email, fax or post.
 To email documents, you will need to scan them first.